Sulagna-Dutta-Roy/Webeginner-projects/Candy Museum/README.md

 ### Description

-A simple website which helps the user to generate a random and strong password.
+A simple landing page which is helpful for begineers to learn about some HTML, CSS, Boostrap and Javascript.

 ### Technologies used